sukualam/Blogger-XML-Parser/README.md

 ### Description
 This actually just example script to parse the messy Blogger Backup File XML.
 But the source code is very interesting.

+This is not parsing blogger feed, but blogger backup file (xml)

 Just try it and enjoy!

 ### How-To